ScottXiong/scott_English/files/push.md

 ### Usually we need to push sb for approavl.
+- Is there any news about FeatherBoaSwimRing?
+We were told that the timeline is urgent and now it’s the only one item which is unresolved.
+Please double check and help to confirm.

 - The following files for those items below are under translation.
 Once it’s done, we will route the artwork to WMT for final approval.